Posts

 Image

 In the mid 1970’s, I worked for a few years with Dave Claeys at a consulting firm located in Culver City.
 We had a co-worker named Frank Reynolds who was delusional but harmless.
 He had written and had published a science fiction novel that he carried with him in his briefcase at all times.
-It was a cross between The Martian Chronicles and Mr. Smith Goes to Washington .
+It readlike a cross between The Martian Chronicles and Mr. Smith Goes to Washington .
 He had his own vocabulary of terms and phrases that he would use in conversations without ever bothering to define or explain their meaning.
 This completely baffled the consulting clients as Frank would scatter these terms throughout presentations and technical discussions all the while implying anyone with an IQ of 45 surely was familiar with these terms.
-Frank also prepared complex visual aids that were completely incomprehensible with diagrams that highlighted “red, amber and green light vectors” that when compounded created the “delta difference”.
-Clients would sit in stunned silence until Frank finished and fe
+Frank also prepared complex visual aids that were completely incomprehensible with diagrams that highlighted “red, amber and green light vectors” that when compounded, created the “delta difference”.
+Clients would sit in stunned silence until Frank finished ...

 Management Consulting I